 Our residency program has moved well beyond using bedside ultrasound for invasive procedures, which it has been doing extensively since 2006, and in 2011 we began a full 3-year curriculum integrating bedside portable ultrasound into the physical exam through a program we call IMBUS (Internal Medicine Bedside UltraSound).

-We are among a growing, but small group of Internal Medicine residency programs nationwide that have embarked on this mission that we feel is going to be essential to the future careers of our graduating physicians and faculty.
-There is a global push for using ultrasound preferentially over other imaging modalities with radiation exposure when able.
-The goal of IMBUS is not to replace diagnostic radiology, formal cardiac echocardiography, or the important aspects of the classic physical exam, but rather to improve our bedside diagnostic accuracy and efficiency in areas where the classic physical exam is insufficient.
+We are among a growing, but still small group of Internal Medicine residency programs nationwide that have embarked on this mission that we feel is essential to the future careers of our graduating physicians and faculty.
+There is a global push for using ultrasound preferentially over other radiation-based imaging modalities when able.
+The goal of IMBUS is not to replace diagnostic radiology, formal cardiac echocardiography, or the important aspects of the classic physical exam, but rather to improve our bedside diagnostic accuracy and efficiency in areas where the classic physical exam and radiology-based imaging is insufficient.
 Additionally, bedside ultrasound provides immediate feedback to our classic physical exam elements, thus improving their accuracy for times when ultrasound is not available.
 Finally, it provides our internal medicine residents with a solid foundation for a career skillset that will one day be as widespread as that of the stethoscope.

 Across the country, medical schools are integrating ultrasound training from day 1 of medical school.
 Over the next decade, this will become a standard across high-quality student, resident, fellow, and faculty training programs in the United States, as it already is in many parts of Europe.
 Since we started the IMBUS program in 2011, we have seen a rapid increase in the number of internal medicine residencies starting bedside ultrasound programs and routinely provide guidance/consultation for programs starting curricula.